 Detention under the Immigration Act

 Immigration legislation authorises the detention of any person who, arriving by plane, is not granted permission to land in Malta.
 In such situation, Article 10 of the Immigration Act specifies that the purpose of detention is to ensure the person’s removal either on the same flight on which they arrived, or on the next available flight.
 The same article specifies that persons arriving by any other means and not granted leave to land may also be detained by the PIO.
 Article 10 states that all persons detained under this article are in legal custody and are deemed not to have landed.
 No appeal or review is mentioned in Article 10, and it is not clear whether the provisions regulating challenges and reviews of detention under other provisions apply to Article 10.
 Given the speed with which these proceedings are carried out, including the possible immediate return, it is not clear what information is given to detained persons in terms of their right to seek asylum and other related rights.
+NGOs confirm they are hardly ever made aware of the presence of these persons during their time at the airport holding space.

-NGOs confirm that, in the cases known to them, persons requesting asylum at the airport are immediately referred to the IPA.
+However NGOs also confirm that, in the cases known to them, persons requesting asylum at the airport are immediately referred to the IPA.
 The PIO was unable to provide data on the number of persons kept in custody under these provisions.

 In 2023, amendments to the Immigration Regulations introduced new detention possibilities.
-The amendments allow border officers to detain any person whilst conducting border checks In such cases, the detention must be for the purpose of taking the person before a police officer or until the police officer arrives.
+The amendments allow border officers to detain any person whilst conducting border checks.
+In such cases, the detention must be for the purpose of taking the person before a police officer or until the police officer arrives.
 Furthermore, anyone may be also detained if they refuse to stop in order to provide information requested or in order to prevent their entry to Malta where they do not meet entry requirements.

 ‘De Facto’ Detention under the Prevention of Disease Ordinance